 By linking one requirement set to another, each high-level requirement can be traced to implementation.
 As the MBSE design evolves, you can use iterative requirements analysis to enhance requirement traceability and coverage.
-You can use the Traceability Diagram to visualize requirement traceability.
-See Visualize Links with a Traceability Diagram (Simulink Requirements).
+You can use the traceability diagram to visualize requirement traceability.
+See Visualize Links with Traceability Diagrams (Requirements Toolbox).

 STAKEHOLDER-07, is refined by the Battery Life requirement,